origraph/origraph.js/README.md

 However, for the latter, be advised that some of the dependencies of this library result in webpack / rollup / whatever configuration hell.
 If you can figure out a configuration that actually works, I'd love to hear about it!

+# Usage
+See the [boilerplate app](https://github.com/mure-apps/app-boilerplate) for a basic example for how to use the library to create a mure editor

 # Releasing a new version
 (Mostly a list of reminders to make sure I don't forget any steps):

+- Update the version in package.json
+- `npm run build`
 - Update the release link in this README
-- Update the version in package.json
+- `git commit -a -m "commit message"`
 - `git tag -a #.#.# -m "tag annotation"`
 - `git push --tags`
 - Edit the release on Github, add built files in `dist`
 - `npm publish`

-# Usage
-See the [boilerplate app](https://github.com/mure-apps/app-boilerplate) for a basic example for how to use the library to create a mure editor